A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Introduction

 In the next section we define multivariate matching polynomials and present their connection to branched continued fractions.
-In section \ref{gallaiedmonds} we prove the Stability Theorem \ref{newstability} and Sylvester Theorem \ref{newsylvester}.
-Finally, in section \ref{applications} we present some other results about weighted matching polynomials.
+In section~\ref{gallaiedmonds} we prove the Stability Theorem~\ref{newstability} and Sylvester Theorem~\ref{newsylvester}.
+Finally, in section~\ref{applications} we present some other results about the largest zero of weighted matching polynomials.